1953 Waco tornado outbreak: Chester, Iowa/Wykoff–St. Charles, Minnesota/Cochrane–Catawba, Wisconsin

-This destructive, violent, and extremely long-tracked tornado family likely contained at least five distinct tornadoes, spawned by one supercell.
+This destructive, large and violent, and extremely long-tracked tornado family likely contained at least five distinct tornadoes, spawned by one supercell.
 The first tornado in the series, though officially unconfirmed, may have formed near Greene in Butler County, Iowa, causing significant destruction on a farmstead.
 Continuous damage resumed near Chester, severely affecting 11 farms south of the Minnesota–Iowa border, with two injuries in Iowa.
 The storm then crossed into southern Minnesota, killing one person in a destroyed barn near Wykoff.
 Near Chatfield, the tornado carried a schoolhouse from its foundation, causing its disintegration.
 The tornado then hit a few cars halfway between Dover and St. Charles, one of which was carried 100 ft, injuring four occupants and killing the fifth, a child.

 In Minnesota, four other people sustained injuries while inside a barn, and three more injuries were in another automobile; in all, 17 injuries were confirmed in the state.
 Across Fillmore, Olmsted, and Winona counties in Minnesota, over 24 farms received widespread, often severe damage, including the destruction of most buildings in some cases.
 The tornado downed many power lines and utility poles as well, and there was widespread loss of livestock.
 Entering Whitewater State Park, the tornado splintered "hundreds" of trees, and buildings in the park were badly damaged.
 After destroying a steel bridge near Crystal Spring, the tornado apparently dissipated into straight-line winds, though Grazulis suggested that tornado damage may have continued to Cochrane, Wisconsin.

 Reports indicated that the storm crossed the Mississippi River into Wisconsin, where tornado activity definitely resumed northeast of Cochrane and ended near Brownville.
 As in Minnesota, damage was discontinuous, implying that two or more tornadoes were involved.
 Between Cochrane and Brownsvulle, the tornado hit roughly 100 farms, at least 20 of which lost buildings, and produced high-end F3 damage to some homes.
 "Hundreds" of dead livestock littered the landscape.
 Beyond Brownsville, the tornado(es) likely weakened and reformed into two, perhaps three, others, starting with spotty damage near Gilman.
 A farmhouse was swept from its foundation, and fragments of the home were lofted for 7 mi.
-The tornado was reportedly exceptionally violent while southeast of Catawba, shortly before dissipation.
+The tornado was reportedly exceptionally large and violent while southeast of Catawba, shortly before dissipation.
 Five injuries occurred in Wisconsin, though the actual total may have been 12.

 Maximum damage intensity was F3 in Iowa and Minnesota and F4 in Wisconsin.
 The swath of damage between St. Charles and Whitewater State Park, Minnesota, across Olmsted and Winona counties, may have been from a separate thunderstorm, as Grazulis does not count it as part of the same tornado family.